rspec/rspec-dev/README.markdown

 like rvm to manage your gem environments, do yourself a favor and start today.

     gem install bundler
+    gem install arel
     git clone git://github.com/rspec/rspec-dev.git
     cd rspec-dev
     rake setup
     rake spec

+NOTE: bundler and arel are external dependencies of rails that we need to install before we can generate an app in rspec-rails

 If all goes well, you'll end up seeing a lot of passing cucumber features and rspec code examples.
 You'll also have a directory structure that looks